b3-fun/anyspend-demo/README.md

-This repository hosts a Next.js application designed to demonstrate the minimal setup to use AnySpend packages: `@b3dotfun/react` and `@b3dotfun/anyspend-sdk`.
+This repository hosts a Next.js application designed to demonstrate the minimal setup to use AnySpend packages: `@b3dotfun/sdk`.
 The primary goal of this demo is to simplify the integration process for developers looking to incorporate AnySpend functionalities into their own Next.js applications, leveraging common Web3 tools.

 ## Live Demo